-(a) Exhibits.
+M O. LAMBITO (a) Exhibits.
+2.1□ First Amendment to the Asset Purchase Agreement, dated June 17, 2020, by and between DISH and NTM (incorporated by reference to Exhibit 99.1 of the Current Report on Form 8-K of DISH Network Corporation filed June 17, 2020, Commission File No. 001-39144).
 31.1 Section 302 Certification of Chief Executive Officer.
 31.2 Section 302 Certification of Chief Financial Officer.
 32.1 Section 906 Certification of Chief Executive Officer.
 32.2 Section 906 Certification of Chief Financial Officer.
-101 The following materials from the Quarterly Report on Form 10-Q of DISH Network for the quarter ended March 31, 2020 filed on May 7, 2020, formatted in Inline eXtensible Business Reporting Language ("iXBRL"): (i) Condensed Consolidated Balance Sheets, (ii) Condensed Consolidated Statements of Operations and Comprehensive Income (Loss), (iii) Condensed Consolidated Statements of Changes in Stockholders' Equity (Deficit), (iv) Condensed Consolidated Statements of Cash Flows and (v) related notes to these financial statements.
+101 The following materials from the Quarterly Report on Form 10-Q of DISH Network for the quarter ended June 30, 2020 filed on August 7, 2020, formatted in Inline eXtensible Business Reporting Language ("iXBRL"): (i) Condensed Consolidated Balance Sheets, (ii) Condensed Consolidated Statements of Operations and Comprehensive Income (Loss), (iii) Condensed Consolidated Statements of Changes in Stockholders' Equity (Deficit), (iv) Condensed Consolidated Statements of Cash Flows and (v) related notes to these financial statements.
 104 Cover Page Interactive Data File (the cover page XBRL tags are embedded in the Inline XBRL document).